fehmi/simply.js/README.md

 The REPL of simply.js is at the [Playground](playground) section.
 This is the fastest way to get started using simply.js.
 It opens with a "hello world" application and you can freely edit the app anyhow you want.
 Then you can download the app to continue developing on your local machine.

-## Tutorial

-~~For step by step guide to making the first steps of using simply.js, you can visit the [Tutorial](tutorial) section.
-Then you can come back to the documentation to dive deep.~~

-## Examples

-~~You can reach all examples used in the documentation via the [Examples](examples) section.
-All examples are editable, sharable and downloadable.
-This is one of the fastest ways to start using simply.js.~~

 <hr>

 Made with :heart: in Istanbul